Simon Shissler: Early life

-Shissler was born on April 16, 1856 in Paradise Township, Lancaster County, Pennsylvania.
-At the age of two, he moved to Lancaster, Pennsylvania where he began attending public schools.
+Shissler was born on April 16, 1856, in Paradise Township, Lancaster County, Pennsylvania.
+At the age of two, he moved to Lancaster, Pennsylvania, where he began attending public schools.
 His father died when Shissler was 13-years-old.

 Career

 Following his father's death, young Shissler became John Hull's apprentice in a cigar making business.
 Three years later, he worked for Albright & Bros and Metzger & Wiley, before excepting a position as a mailman where he served four years.
 In June 1889, Shissler formed his own business on 52nd North Queen Street, a tobacco firm called Simon Shissler and Son.

 In 1890 Shissler was elected as a city council representative from the Democratic Party in a majorly Republican state.
 After the 1892 election, he served on the Special Water Committee and next year represented the Fifth ward of the state of Pennsylvania.

-In 1898, the people of Lancaster, Pennsylvania voted him in as the twentieth mayor of the city for a two-year term.
+In 1898, the people of Lancaster, Pennsylvania, voted him in as the twentieth mayor of the city for a two-year term.
 Simon Shissler decided not to pursue re-election, and in spring 1900 joined the school board of the ward following by a service to the City Democratic Committee.

 Personal life

 In 1879, Shissler married Alice Anderson.
 Together they had three children: Henry, Walter and Clyde, with the latter of which he owned a retail elgar and tobacco firm for 30 years.
-Shissler’s great grandson, Andrew Shissler of Bethel Park, PA, was famous for playing lead bass in Morningside, later named Three Seventy Six after the departure of vocalist and co-founding member, Bryan Brunsel.
+Shissler’s great grandson, Andrew Shissler of Bethel Park, Pennsylvania, was famous for playing lead bass in Morningside, later named Three Seventy Six after the departure of vocalist and co-founding member, Bryan Brunsel.